 b.
 I will not let You go unless You bless me: This wasn’t Jacob dictating terms to God as he did on previous occasions.
 God overcame Jacob here, and we know from Hosea 12:3-5 that Jacob sought this blessing with weeping.
 He knew he was defeated, yet desperately wanted a blessing from this Greater One.

 c.
-Unless You bless me: According to his past, Jacob was always clever and sneaky enough so he never felt the need to trust in God alone.
+Unless You bless me: Through his past, Jacob was always clever and sneaky enough so he never felt the need to trust in God alone.
 Now he could only rely on the blessing of God.

 ii.
-Here, God is answered Jacob’s prayer in Genesis 32:9-12.
+Here, God has answered Jacob’s prayer in Genesis 32:9-12.
 Yet before Jacob could be delivered from the hand of his brother, he had to be delivered from his own self-will and self-reliance.
 “It is evident that, as soon as he felt that he must fall, he grasped the other ‘Man’ with a kind of death-grip, and would not let him go.
 Now, in his weakness, he will prevail.
 While he was so strong, he won not the blessing; but when he became utter weakness, then did he conquer.”
 (Spurgeon)

 iii.
 Jacob thought the real enemy was outside of him, being Esau.
 The real enemy was his own carnal, fleshly nature, which had not been conquered by God.